 2) Heat associated with lightness

-Alpaca fibre contains a large central channel filled with air, the "double glazing" principle, which gives it exceptional thermal properties.
+Alpaca fiber contains a large central channel filled with air, the "double glazing" principle, which gives it exceptional thermal properties.
 This characteristic, combined with the small diameter of the fibre (12 and 32 microns), makes it very light, and therefore very comfortable to wear.

 3) Temperature control